mendix/IBM-Watson-Connector-Suite/README.md

 ## Test environments

-The Example app has been tested locally and in sandbox.
-It has not been text in IBM Bluemix yet, although the model provides the configuration files.
+The Example app has been tested locally and in a sandbox.
+It has not been tested in IBM Bluemix yet, although the model provides the configuration files.

 ## Known issues

-The ChatWidget doesn't show the username when the Example App is deployed in a sandbox
+The ChatWidget doesn't show the username properly when the Example App is deployed in a sandbox

 ## Built With